2001 NRL Grand Final: Background

 The 2001 NRL season was the 94th season of professional rugby league football in Australia and the fourth run by the National Rugby League.
-Also called the 2001 Telstra Premiership (due to sponsorship from Telstra Corporation), it was contested by 13 Australian-based clubs plus one New Zealand-based club.
+Also called the 2001 Telstra Premiership (due to sponsorship from Telstra), it was contested by 13 Australian-based clubs plus one New Zealand-based club.
 Parramatta had also finished as minor premiers, breaking several records in the process which, as of 2024, still stand, including most points scored in a regular season, most points scored in a full season and most tries scored in a season.

 Newcastle had finished in third place at the end of the regular season with 16 wins, 9 losses, and a singular draw.
 They defeated the 2000 runner-ups, the Sydney Roosters in the first week of the finals and Cronulla-Sutherland in the preliminary final to progress through to the grand final.

 Match details

 First half

 Newcastle were first to score with a try to Bill Peden in the third minute, with Andrew Johns converting to take the Knights out to a 6–0 lead.
 Four minutes later, the Newcastle side scored again through Steve Simpson, with Johns failing to convert, taking the score to 10–0.
 Johns not long after took a shot at penalty goal due to a leg pull from Brad Drew which was penalised by referee Bill Harrigan to make the score 12–0.
 By the 24th minute, Newcastle already had an 18–0 lead to the courtesy of Peden’s second try and another conversion by Johns.

 Not long after, the Parramatta side had their best chance of the first half with Andrew Ryan getting over the line but he was held up by Simpson (who was injured in the process of making the tackle) and failed to score.
 In the following set, Parramatta spread the ball wide to the left, but a pass which would have put Luke Burt in for a try in the corner was directed well behind him and he failed to catch it.
 In the 32nd minute, Ben Kennedy scored for the Newcastle club, with Johns converting again to take the score to 24–0.
-Parramatta had a couple of chances in the Knights’ half after that but failed to capitalise on their opportunities ,so the score remained the same until half time.
+Parramatta had a couple of chances in the Knights’ half after that but failed to capitalise on their opportunities, so the score remained the same until half time.
 The 24 points scored by Newcastle remains the highest total by a team in the first half of a grand final and the biggest ever grand final half-time lead.